paritytech/txwrapper-core/CHAIN_BUILDER.md

 export * as methods from './methods';
 ```

-Once you have completed writing unit tests and testing it against at least a dev node it should be good to go.
+Once it is successfully passing unit tests and it works against a dev node it should be good to go.